oplS16projects/FP1/README.md

 Highlights:

- 1. One kind of 'highlight' is how I made some of the graphs using lists.
+ 1. One kind of 'highlight' is how I made the entire display using a list.
 When I put "list" before "plot", I created several different frames of graphs.
 When you run my program, 4 seperate windows pop up.
 Putting "list" here was the basis for creating graphs that were unrelated to each other on seperate windows to avoid confusion.
 If I had the "Trig Functions" graph in the same window as the "Powers of x", it would be hard to read  and not look as neat.